 The screen fades to black and then we’re in the schoolhouse.
-At this point I feel the weight of terrible direction far overshadows any one person’s bad acting.
-Scrooge is dispassionate and reacts weirdly to events, delivering a lot of lines like he has no idea what he’s saying.
+At this point I feel the weight of terrible direction far overshadows any one individual’s bad acting.
+Scrooge is dispassionate and reacts weirdly to action, delivering a lot of lines like he has no idea what he’s saying.

 For instance, he delivers the line “my playmates , they didn’t like me” with whimsy and, upon seeing himself as a boy, remarks that he regrets not giving some money to a caroler we heard earlier singing The First Noel.
 The good news here is that Scrooge is already reformed!
 The spirits did it one night!
 The bad news is that The First Noel plays a bigger part in this story than the Ghost of Christmas Present.

-On closer inspection he looks like John C Reilly.
+On closer inspection he looks like John C Reilly, never mind.

 At least it’s a change from all of the pretentious Tiny Tims who genuinely deserve to die.